Optimal exponential bounds for aggregation of density estimators: Sub-optimality of selectors, ERM and exponential weights

 Then for any $x>0$, with probability greater than $1-\exp(-x)$,

-\end{thm} Together with \Cref{thm:selectors}, \Cref{thm:erm-oi} shows that empirical risk minimization is optimal among selectors.
-Unlike the oracle inequality of \Cref{thm:ms-oi} below, this result applies for any density $f$, with possibly $\inorm{f} = \infty$.
-Its proof relies on the concentration of $R_n(g) - R(g)$ around $0$ for fixed functions $g$ with $\inorm{g}\le L_0$. \begin{proof}[Proof of \Cref{thm:erm-oi}] We will use the following notation that is common in the literature on empirical processes.
+\end{thm} Together with Theorem~\ref{thmselectors}, Theorem~\ref{thmerm-oi} shows that empirical risk minimization is optimal among selectors.
+Unlike the oracle inequality of Theorem~\ref{thmms-oi} below, this result applies for any density $f$, with possibly $\llVert f \rrVert _\infty = \infty$.
+Its proof relies on the concentration of $R_n(g) - R(g)$ around $0$ for fixed functions $g$ with $\llVert g \rrVert _\infty\le L_0$. \begin{pf*}{Proof of Theorem~ \ref{thmerm-oi}} We will use the following notation that is common in the literature on empirical processes.
 For any $g\in L^2(\mu)$, define

-With this notation, the difference between the real risk (\ref{eq:lossR}) and the empirical risk (\ref{eq:empiricalRn}) can be rewritten
+With this notation, the difference between the real risk (\ref {eqlossR}) and the empirical risk (\ref{eqempiricalRn}) can be rewritten

-Let $J^*$ be such that $R(f_{J^*}) = \min_{j=1,\dots ,M} R(f_j)$.
+Let $J^*$ be such that $R(f_{J^*}) = \min_{j=1,\ldots,M} R(f_j)$.
 The definition of $\hat J$ yields $R_n(f_{\hat J}) \le R_n(f_{J^*})$.
-Using (\ref{eq:PPn}), it can be rewritten
+Using (\ref{eqPPn}), it can be rewritten

-We can control the right hand side of the last display using the concentration inequality (\ref{eq:bernstein}) with a union bound over $j=1,\dots ,M$.
+We can control the right-hand side of the last display using the concentration inequality (\ref{eqbernstein}) with a union bound over $j=1,\ldots,M$.
 For any $ t > 0$, with probability greater than $1-M\exp(-t)$,